 10. This budget submission comes at the end of an intensive and concerted process of consultation between the Judiciary, the Office of the Prosecutor and the Registry.
 The objective of this process was to define the lowest possible level of expenditure that could be contemplated without endangering the core functions of the Court.
 The result is a coherent budget submission which seeks to maximize efficiency by taking as a point of departure the specific powers and functions of each organ of the Court, while at the same time creating a common platform of resources wherever possible.
 The resulting balance must be taken into account when considering this submission.
-A critical element of the effort to maximize efficiency is the Registry, which not only provides the bulk of the common administrative and operational support to all the organs of the Court administration.
+A critical element of the effort to maximize efficiency is the Registry, which not only provides the bulk of the common administrative and operational support to all the organs of the Court but also has its own specific functions in the areas of counsel, victims, witnesses and court administration.